ksu-is/thedailyjournal/README.md

 - [ ] 3.
 Sentiment Analysis to show text mood.
 - [ ] 4.
 Quick google bar to efficiently explore ideas.

-Lastly I will be the only one using
+Lastly I, Aleksandr Yeger will be the only one working on this project.